“In every walk with nature, one receives far more than he seeks.” ”

 bio

-Ruthann’s 2009 album, Life on Mars, reflects a shift in perspective as a new parent, with its title track capturing a quiet moment with her young son under the night sky.
+By the time she released Life on Mars in 2009, her perspective had shifted in a more personal direction.
+As a new parent, she began writing from a place of quiet reflection, with the title track capturing a moment with her young son under the night sky.

-During the Iraq War, Ruthann learned about a local Vietnam veteran working to send care packages to troops overseas.
-She founded Strike a Chord Concerts for Charity, bringing together New England musicians to support the effort, and went on to organize additional benefit concerts for local nonprofits.
+That same impulse—to connect music with lived experience—also shaped her work beyond the stage.
+During the Iraq War, after learning about a local Vietnam veteran sending care packages to troops overseas, she founded Strike a Chord Concerts for Charity.
+The initiative brought together New England musicians in support of that effort and went on to benefit a range of local nonprofits.

-Her 2018 album, Rivers & Trains, uses images of rivers, trains, and roads as metaphors for life’s milestones and turning points.
+Her 2018 album, Rivers & Trains, continues this thread of reflection, using images of rivers, trains, and roads as metaphors for life’s milestones and turning points.

-After moving back to New York in 2019, she spent time with her father on the farm until his passing in 2021.
-“The Coldest Day of the Year” honors his life as a farmer and veteran.
+In 2019, Ruthann returned to New York, reconnecting with the landscape where her songwriting began.
+She spent time on the family farm with her father until his passing in 2021.
+Her song “The Coldest Day of the Year” honors his life as a farmer and veteran, bringing her story full circle.

-Sam (my favorite guitarist) with the old Harmony, serenading Annabelle.
+My son Sam with the old Harmony, serenading Annabelle.